header image

 Cycling safety is important, first because of the injuries themselves.
-In addition, the risks discourage people from cycling, despite its many individual and population health benefits:
+In addition, perceived risks discourage people from cycling, despite consistent evidence that any risks are greatly outweighed by individual and population health benefits:

 • increases in physical fitness, declines in body weight;